Houston’s Spinach Artichoke Dip: Restaurant Secret Revealed

 Making Houston’s Spinach and Artichoke Dip from Scratch

-I have to confess I think that I love most anything that Houston’s restaurant offers.
+I must confess that I love almost anything that Houston’s restaurant offers.
 Houston’s is an upscale American dining experience.
 I have never been disappointed with anything on their menu.

-While I love to dine there, it can be more expensive than many other restaurants that are out there.
-When you take your first bite, you are going to love this copycat spinach artichoke dip.
+While I love to dine there, it can be more expensive than many other restaurants.
+When you take your first bite, you will love this copycat spinach artichoke dip.

 What Makes Houston’s Artichoke Spinach Dip So Good?